astuder/ModemHAT/README.md

 As alternative to the JST connector J3, a small speaker can be directly soldered to the pads and afixed to the circuit board with double-sided tape.

 If this functionality is not needed, the audio amplifier (U4) and associated parts (C12-C19, R19-R24, SW1, J3) can be left unpopulated.

+To enable audio output on the speaker, make sure MUTE switch is set towards the LEDs.
+The AT command to enable speaker output while dialing and handshaking is ATM1.
+Speaker volume is controlled with ATL1 through ATL4, where 4 is the loudest.

 ### Modem Boot Config EEPROM